ranna-go/infrastructure/README.md

 # ranna Infrastructure

-This repository holds all kind of config files, DNS registries and documentation about how the `ranna.zekro.de` instance is set up.
+This repository holds all kind of config files, DNS registries and documentation about how the `ranna.dev` instance is set up.

 ## Service Routing